sumch76/SearchDev/src/readme.md

 </font>

 **HOW authentication works**

--let suppose user make a login (email,password) request  lekin wo authenticate honi chaiye then server genrates the jwt tokens and wrap the jwt token inside the cookies  and it send back the cookies to the client
+- let suppose user make a login (email,password) request  lekin wo authenticate honi chaiye then server genrates the jwt tokens and wrap the jwt token inside the cookies  and it send back the cookies to the client
 - whenver the cookies send by the server, browser has inbuilt feature which store the cookies
 - and if again you send a api call suppose a profile api then this cookie will  go along withit